Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{EHR Text Serialization}

-To use LLM embedding models for representing EHR records, we serialized the records into a textual format agnostic to the prediction task.
-Following the EHRSHOT benchmark, we added all events before the label time.
-We limited the serialization length to \np{8192} tokens (approximately \np{32000} characters) due to computational constraints (see \cref{subsec:computational_setup_and_running_times}).
-Some additional experiments were conducted with a \np{4096}-token limit due to computational constraints.
-The primary goal was to create a detailed and informative serialization requiring minimal preprocessing while ensuring that medically relevant information appeared early in the text.
-This approach mitigated truncation risks in lengthy records, preserving critical details even when older entries were omitted.
-To convert the visits and clinical events in the EHRSHOT dataset into text, we used the semantic information embedded in the dataset.
-Each clinical event was labeled using the format “ontology/code”.
-EHRSHOT provided a set of prepared ontologies for resolving concept codes into their descriptions, which we incorporated.
-An analysis was performed to evaluate the use of these ontologies for all events of a subset of \np{200} patients across the task groups for operational outcomes and new diagnoses, covering \np{2968} labels.
-We identified the following ontologies: \acl{loinc}, SNOMED, RxNorm, CPT4, Domain, CARE\textunderscore{}SITE, RxNorm Extension, Medicare Specialty, ICD10PCS, CMS Place of Service, Cancer Modifier, ICD9Proc, CVX, ICDO3, HCPCS, OMOP Extension, Condition Type.
-We excluded ontologies containing only a single value (Domain, Medicare Specialty, CMS Place of Service, OMOP Extension, and Condition Type).
-Codes of the ontologies CPT4, CARE\textunderscore{}SITE, ICD10PCS, Cancer Modifier, CVX, and ICDO3 were not resolved with the provided ontologies.
-Cancer Modifier codes contained UICC cancer stages that we parsed manually.
-For CPT4, ICD10PCS, and CVX we used custom mapping files that we manually added.\footnote{We downloaded CPT4 from \cpturl, ICD10PCS from \icdurl, and CVX from \cvxurl.} We excluded CARE\textunderscore{}SITE and ICDO3 since we found no way to resolve these to useful descriptions.
+To apply \acp{llm} embedding models to \ac{ehr} data, we serialized each patient record into task-agnostic text.
+Following EHRSHOT, we included all events occurring before the label time and truncated inputs to \np{8192} tokens (approximately \np{32000} characters) due to computational constraints (\cref{subsec:computational_setup_and_running_times}).
+Each clinical event in EHRSHOT is represented by a semantic identifier of the form “ontology/code”.
+We resolved these identifiers to text using the provided vocabularies and custom mappings.
+To assess ontology coverage, we analyzed events from \np{200} patients across the operational-outcomes and new-diagnoses task groups (\np{2968} labels).
+We observed events from the following ontologies: \ac{loinc}, SNOMED, RxNorm, CPT4, Domain, CARE\textunderscore{}SITE, RxNorm Extension, Medicare Specialty, ICD10PCS, CMS Place of Service, Cancer Modifier, ICD9Proc, CVX, ICDO3, HCPCS, OMOP Extension, and Condition Type.
+Codes from CPT4, CARE\textunderscore{}SITE, ICD10PCS, Cancer Modifier, CVX, and ICDO3 were not fully resolved by the provided resources.
+We parsed UICC cancer stages from Cancer Modifier codes and added manual mapping files for CPT4, ICD10PCS, and CVX.
+We excluded CARE\textunderscore{}SITE and ICDO3 because we could not map them to useful descriptions.